A local charity set up just 18 months ago to fundraise for potentially life-saving equipment has achieved its target.

 “Breast cancer is the most common cancer in the UK, so many people will have a loved one who has experienced this in some way, or will know someone who has.
 High quality screening plays a vital part in helping health professionals to identify any changes and take the appropriate action at an early stage.

 “Tomosynthesis allows us to take 3D mammograms, a lot like a CT scan where it takes ‘slices’ through an object.
 Healthcare staff can then zoom through the tissue to look at any areas of concern.
 Access to Tomosynthesis has been available in Northern Lincolnshire for some time, so it’s great that we can now offer use of this state-of-the-art technology to men and women in East Yorkshire too.

 “Tomosynthesis will not replace traditional mammography, but it will be used in second stage screening where health professionals need to take a closer look at breast tissue and feel the improved imaging capability it offers will be of extra value.

 “On behalf of Clarity and the Humberside Breast Screening Service, I’d like to thank everyone who donated to the Tomosynthesis appeal; their generosity will make a huge difference to the experience of people in our care, both in the short and long term.”

-For more information or to arrange interviews/photographs, please contact the Communications Office at Hull and East Yorkshire Hospitals NHS Trust on (01482) 674486.
+For more information or to arrange interviews/photographs, please contact the Communications Office at Hull University Teaching Hospitals NHS Trust on (01482) 674486.